cord3c/cord3c-project/README.md

 [Corda](https://github.com/corda/corda/) is an open source blockchain/DLT project with a strong focus on privacy and scalability to address the needs of enterprises.
 Target market of Corda are business-to-business transactions in finance and insurance markets.
-However, its architecture also make it applicable to a wide range of other markets.
-This project aims at unlocking some of that potential with a number of extensions.
-Primary focus lies bringing various RFCs and W3C specifications to Corda with the goal to:
+Its architecture makes it equally well applicable to a wide range of other markets.
+This project aims at unlocking some of that potential.

-- allow involvement of end-users and IoT devices in business processes.
-- follow the principles of self-sovereign identity (SSI) to let users have ownership of their data and gain further security and privacy along the way.
-- allow interoperability across different kinds of devices beyond the Java ecosystem.
-- improve speed and reduce storage requirements to process transactions to cover the most demanding use cases.
-- avoid the lock-in to any single vendor by following further open standards.

-This is achieved due to the flexible nature of the Corda and its flow framework.
 Our steps are:

 - *Native support for W3C [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) (VCs)
   and [Decentralized Identifiers](https://www.w3.org/TR/did-core/)* (DIDs) to make identities and claims about those identities